 American Psychiatric Association Foundation

 According to Charity Navigator, the APA Foundation’s mission is to create national awareness, personalized treatment and compassion.
-The foundation uses medical science as well as education to achieve this.
+This wonderful foundation uses medical science as well as education to achieve their mission.
 Their website states “we raise awareness and overcome barriers, invest in the future leaders of psychiatry, support research and training to improve mental health care and lead partnerships to address public challenges in mental health.”

 National Alliance on Mental Illness (NAMI)